swcarpentry/website/_posts/2016/03/2016-03-01-venn-diagram.md

 ---
 layout: post
 authors: ["Jonah Duckles"]
-title: "The Foundation of an Impactful Workshop, Communities"
+title: "Communities: The Foundation of Impactful Workshops"
 date: 2016-03-01
 time: "17:12:00"
 category: ["Community"]
 ---

-I spend a good deal of my time trying to communicate with member organizations about what it is that The Software Carpentry Foundation can do to help them meet their own goals.
+I spend a good deal of my time trying to communicate with member organizations about what it is that the Software Carpentry Foundation can do to help them meet their own goals.
 It is part of my job to showcase to them the return on investment that they'll see in various areas.
-The three areas in which this is most apparent are impacts on skills transfer to learners who attend workshops, the lesson material that is publicly available and built by the community and the capacity building that comes from mentoring instructors who are thinking about impactful instruction in short workshops.
+The three areas in which this is most apparent are impacts on skills transfer to learners who attend workshops, the lesson material that is publicly available and built by the community, and the capacity building that comes from mentoring instructors who are thinking about impactful instruction in short workshops.

 In order to better arrange my ideas I decided to draw a Venn Diagram  with circles for Lessons, Learners and Instructors.
 I've tried to use this diagram to build my own mental model for how what we do in terms of core activities can scale and grow.
-Through this process I've come to think of the structure in this diagram as  podular, or a fractal element that repeats at various community scales such as university, research network, nation or worldwide.
+Through this process I've come to think of the structure in this diagram as  podular (made of semi-autonomous pods), or a fractal element that repeats at various community scales such as university, research network, nation, or worldwide.

 ![The Components of Software Carpentry](/files/2016/03/venn_diagram.png)